Back in the day, VW's were everywhere and finding a decent used one for sale was no

 let out the clutch.
 Then repeat the test with the transmission in 4th.
 The engine should

-stall immediately, in 3rd and 4th, if the clutch still has some life left in it.
+stall immediately, in 3rd and 4th gear, if the clutch is ok.

 Drive the vehicle.
 If the shifter pops out of gear, you'll probably